j127/dematerialize/README.md

 # Dematerialize

 Get rid of animation spam on websites.
+[Not ready for use yet.]

 * Removes most animations from websites.
 * Optionally mutes overly-saturated colors.